Fast modeling of regenerative amplifier free-electron lasers: Abstract

 \section{Abstract}

-Cavity-based x-ray free-electron lasers (CBXFELs) are expected to be a dramatic leap ahead in x-ray source brightness and coherence properties compared to single pass XFELs, unlocking previously impossible experimental capabilities.
-One particular challenge of the CBXFEL is electron-optical overlap due to its relatively large (hundreds of meters) footprint.
-Numerical modeling of CBXFELs with angular and positional errors is critical for designing stable cavities, as well as to predict signatures of specific misalignment effects.
-Full-scale simulations of CBXFELs are incredibly time-consuming, making large-scale parameter searches intractable on reasonable timescales.
-In this paper, we present a semi-analytical model that allows to investigate realistic scenarios - x-ray cavity without gain (``cold cavity"), x-ray cavity with a high gain XFEL amplifier, and an x-ray cavity with an oscillating e-beam trajectory in an XFEL - all in the presence of angular and positional errors.
-We especially focus on fast modeling of the XFEL process and x-ray optics, while capturing effects pertaining to actual experimental setups at the Linac Coherent Light Source (LCLS) at SLAC.
+High-gain free-electron lasers (FELs) are becoming important light sources at short wavelengths such as the EUV and X-ray regimes.
+A particularly promising concept is the regenerative amplifier FEL (RAFEL), which can greatly increase the brightness and stability of a single pass device.
+One of the critical challenges of the x-ray RAFEL is maintaining electron-optical overlap over the relatively large (hundreds of meters) footprint of the system.
+Numerical modeling of x-ray RAFELs with angular and positional errors is critical for designing stable cavities, as well as to predict signatures of specific misalignment effects.
+Full-scale simulations of x-ray FELs are incredibly time-consuming, making large-scale parameter searches intractable on reasonable timescales.
+In this paper, we present a semi-analytical model that allows to investigate realistic scenarios - x-ray cavity without gain (``cold cavity" or x-ray FEL oscillator) and x-ray RAFEL - in the presence of angular/positional errors and electron trajectory oscillation.
+We especially focus on fast modeling of the FEL process and x-ray optics, while capturing effects pertaining to actual experimental setups at the Linac Coherent Light Source (LCLS) at SLAC.
+Such a method can be used to explore RAFEL at other wavelengths by suitable replacement of the optics modeling.